Amir-Rastkhadiv/Love-Running/README.md

 -   My Family for their affections, ongoing support, and in particular, my siblings for their encouraging pieces of advice.

--   Toutor support South Devon University-College.
+-   Toutor support South Devon University-College for amazing support.

 -   My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+-   Tutor support at Code Institute for their wonderful helps.